dickhery/3Mail/README.md

 1. **Enter the recipient's Principal ID** in the designated input field.
 2. **Type a subject** and **compose your message**.
 3. Click **Send Message** to submit the message to the backend.
+4. The message count will be updated in real-time to reflect the total number of messages sent through the platform.

 ### Viewing Messages

 1. Click **Get My Messages** to retrieve and view all messages addressed to your Principal ID.
-2. Messages will be displayed in a scrollable list format.
+2. Messages will be displayed in a scrollable list format, sorted by the most recent timestamp.
+3. You can also view unviewed or sent messages using the respective buttons.

+### Real-Time Message Count Display

+- The frontend now displays the total number of messages that have been sent through `3Mail`.
+This count is retrieved from the backend and updated whenever a new message is sent.

 ### Environment Variables for Frontend